Jesus belongs to a greater priesthood

 In John Calvin’s exposition on the nature of our heavenly High Priest’s intercession, he stated:

 Jesus is presently and unrelentingly interceding for us.
-He does so with great empathy (Hebrews 4:14-16) because He knows what it’s like to live in this sinful world (John 1:12).
+He does so with great empathy (Hebrews 4:14-16) because He knows what it’s like to live in this sinful world.
 He will never quit on us because He intimately understands our struggles.
+The atonement through the sacrifice of Himself is final.
 Accordingly, our access to God is direct, unrestrained and irrevocable.

 Jesus’ intercession for us is crucial to our sanctification

-Our obedience may fail, our faith may wane, but Christ’s intercession never fails us.
+Our obedience may fail, our faith may wane, but Christ’s intercession will never fails us.